Skip to content

 Mechanical Properties of Steel

-The mechanical performance of steel is one of the main reasons it is so dominant in construction.
+The mechanical performance of steel is one of the main reasons it dominates in architectural design and construction today.

 PropertyTypical Value